Corporate insolvency

 How long do the winding-up proceedings take?

-There are large difference as to the duration of the winding-up proceedings, because it very much depends on the circumstances of the individual company.
+The duration of winding-up proceedings varies a lot because it very much depends on the circumstances of the individual company.

-The liquidator can relatively easily get an overview in a case with few creditors and few assets that are easy to sell.
-In such case, the administration of the estate will be quick.
+It is relatively easy for the liquidator to get an overview of a case with few creditors and few assets that are easy to sell.
+In such case, the administration of the estate will be quick

 If there are many creditors and assets that are difficult to measure and sell, it will take longer.